 Fallen trees from weight of snow, ice dams and frozen pipes are common causes of ice and snow damage to your home from winter storms like blizzards.
 Thankfully, your homeowners insurance covers damages from instances like these.

 Though your homeowners policy doesn’t cover you for natural disasters like earthquakes or floods, there are options available for you to obtain coverage on these events.

 By adding earthquake coverage to your homeowners policy, you get an extra layer of protection that kicks in where your basic coverage ends.
 It helps protect your home, garage and other structures on your property, fences, driveway, sidewalk and other permanently installed yard fixtures, construction materials on your premises for use in your home and your personal property.
 Find out more about how earthquake coverage protects your home from the unexpected.

 Floods are another natural disaster that aren’t covered by your homeowners policy, but American Family conveniently offers flood insurance from the National Flood Insurance Program.
 If you live in a flood-prone area or just want peace of mind, consider purchasing flood insurance to protect your home, your personal property and everything else that makes your home uniquely yours.
 Keep reading to find out why flood insurance matters.

 Do you need to file an insurance claim for storm damage to your home?
-Head to our storm claims page to find out everything you need to know about filing a storm damage insurance claim with American Family.
+Head to our storm claims page to find out everything you need to know about filing a storm damage insurance claim, wind damage insurance claim and more with American Family.

 Request a Homeowners Insurance Quote